ibm-cloud-docs/CDN/dynamic-content-acceleration.md

 To accomplish this, you are asked to place a test object on your origin.
 Edge servers periodically fetch the test object from the origin using each of the candidate paths, including the direct path (the default path through the internet from Edge to Origin).

 The fetches of the test object are called the races.
 When a real request comes in, the Edge consults the most recent race data to send that request over the fastest path to the origin.
-You can download the provided [test object](https://public.dhe.ibm.com/cloud/bluemix/network/cdn/route-detection-test-object.html){:external} and upload it to the origin server, or you can use your own test object.
+You can download the provided [test object](https://public.dhe.ibm.com/cloud/bluemix/network/cdn/route-detection-test-object.html){: external} and upload it to the origin server, or you can use your own test object.

 A valid test object must:
 * Get HTTP 200 response without authentication